dentarg/auth0-blog/_posts/2017-09-26-rxjs-advanced-tutorial-with-angular-web-speech-part-2.markdown

 We also want to create a string value with a `%` symbol after it to style the width of the progress bar, so we'll set the `width` property appropriately.

-If an error occurs, we'll log it to thte console with a warning.
+If an error occurs, we'll log it to the console with a warning.

 When the observable completes, we'll use the Madlibs service's `setMadlibReady()` setter method with an argument of `true`.
 This will update the service's `madlibReady` property, which is accessible throughout the app.